In this CodeLab, you will configure your SAP HANA, express edition instance to connect to Google BiqQuery through a Smart Data Adapter.

 sudo make install

-Use the link to fill in the command below in an SSH console and download the driver into the tmp directory in the virtual machine.
+Download the driver into the tmp directory in the virtual machine:

 This is an example of what the download looks like in an SAP HANA, express edition virtual machine